shoprunback/documentation/source/includes/php/apiElements/_product.md

 $product->reference = 'my-super-product';
 $product->weight_grams = 100;

-// Optional
-$product->ean = '1258987561456';
-$product->width_mm = 100;
-$product->length_mm = 100;
-$product->height_mm = 100;
-// For the picture, please use ONLY ONE of those two parameters, not both at the same time
-$product->picture_file_base64 = 'data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAEAAAABAQAAAAA3bvkkAAAAAnRSTlMAAHaTzTgAAAAKSURBVHgBY2AAAAACAAFzdQEYAAAAAElFTkSuQmCC';
-$product->picture_file_url = 'http://shoprunback.com/wp-content/themes/shoprunback/images/logo-menu.png';

 // Mandatory nested elements

 // If you want to link your product to an existing Brand
-// The ID of one of your already registered brands
+// Set the ID of your already registered brand
 $product->brand_id = '1f27f9d9-3b5c-4152-98b7-760f56967dea';

 // If you want to link your product to a new Brand